 - Entry date

 MSc Logistics and Supply Chain Management is the fully-accredited flagship masters degree from Heriot-Watt’s Logistics and Supply Chain Management department - a recognised centre for excellence in the subject across both research and teaching.

 +44 (0)131 451 3284

-Heriot-Watt University's masters degree in Logistics and Supply Chain Management calls upon established industry links and sector-leading research to equip students with cutting-edge expertise in the subject.
+The masters degree in Logistics and Supply Chain Management from Heriot-Watt University's Edinburgh Business School calls upon established industry links and sector-leading research to equip students with cutting-edge expertise.

 This MSc is accredited by the Chartered Institute of Logistics and Transport and has built a reputation for producing graduates of the highest calibre over the past 25 years.
 It will give you access to the knowledge of world-leading researchers and practitioners, and allow you to gain professional insights direct from industry.

 This is a Specialist MSc

 MSc Logistics and Supply Chain Management is a Specialist MSc programme led by academics at the Edinburgh Business School.
 As a Specialist MSc, this degree gives those who have worked in the field or studied a similar subject previously, the chance to expand, refine and enhance their knowledge.

 This 1-year Masters programme focuses almost entirely on the area of Logistics and Supply Chain Management.
 It blends cutting-edge academic thinking with best practice from industry to give graduates and professionals the opportunity to advance with a highly employable skillset.

 Our mix of research-led, industry-focussed learning offers the ideal preparation for those who aspire to build successful careers in the ever-advancing discipline of Logistics and Supply Chain Management.